May 1918 lynchings: Hayes and Mary Turner

-Among the men picked up in the hunt for Smith's killer was Hazel "Hayes" Turner (August 15, 1892 – May 18, 1918), an African American man, known to have had conflict with Smith, and who was lynched after being accused of murder in Lowndes County, Georgia.
+Among the men picked up in the hunt for Smith's killer was Hayes Turner (August 15, 1892 – May 18, 1918), an African American man, known to have had conflict with Smith, and who was lynched after being accused of murder in Lowndes County, Georgia.
 His lynching was reported by The Spokesman-Review on May 20, 1918.
-When his wife, Mary Turner, denounced the murder, she was lynched along with their unborn baby.
+When his wife, Mary Turner, denounced the murder and threatened legal action, she was lynched along with their unborn baby.